mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 ## Group expansion

 The idea behind the group expansion is the same as explained in the [Row grouping](/x/react-data-grid/row-grouping/#group-expansion) section.
-The difference is that the data is not readily available and is fetched automatically on Data Grid mount based on the props `defaultGroupingExpansionDepth` and `isGroupExpandedByDefault` in a waterfall manner.
+The difference is that the data is not readily available and is fetched automatically after the Data Grid is mounted based on the props `defaultGroupingExpansionDepth` and `isGroupExpandedByDefault` in a waterfall manner.

 The following demo uses `defaultGroupingExpansionDepth='-1'` to expand all the level of the tree by default.